Fine Feathers Make Fine Birds...Or So They Say

 Shaking it from his mind, he pushed open the door to the pretty empty looking store, 'Let the poor bastard have his ten minutes of freedom, it can't hurt.'

 Castiel had been pretty oblivious to the little man's critical staring, but Dean was already acknowledging his instincts that the cashier was one of those funny little squirrel-like people who would take credit for that one, nervously shy, co-worker's hard work then sneer at them as if daring them to say other wise.
-Other wise known as; a weasel that Dean wouldn't mind punching if an opportunity arose.
-Maybe it was a little unfair to judge a man's merits by appearances, but Dean had tortured souls in hell, he recognised the signs of a slimy personality, even if this one hadn't actually done anything inherently bad before.
+Other wise known as; an asshole that Dean wouldn't mind punching in the face if an opportunity arose.
+Maybe it was a little unfair to judge a man's merits by appearances, but Dean had tortured souls in hell, he recognised the signs of a slimy personality, even if this one hadn't actually done anything inherently bad yet.

 Brushing off the waves of contempt flowing from Slimy's direction, Dean quickly began gathering Sam's rabbit food, and his own perfect dietary choices.
 Castiel trailing him, not caring for anything in the place, and not looking either.
 The angel couldn't care less about being here, the fact was that he could walk in and out of this place freely again, nothing was keeping him here now that his wings were finally invisible.
 It was a glorious change, and he could quite happily trail Dean through shops like this for the next week and still be this content.